istio/istio.io/content/help/faq/security/k8s-health-checks.md

 title: How can I use Kubernetes liveness and readiness for pod health checks when mutual TLS is enabled?
 weight: 50
 ---

-If mutual TLS is enabled, http and tcp health checks from the kubelet will not work since the kubelet does not have Istio-issued certificates.
+If mutual TLS is enabled, HTTP and TCP health checks from the kubelet will not work without modification, since the kubelet does not have Istio-issued certificates.

-As of the Istio 1.0 release, we support the [`PERMISSIVE` mode](/docs/tasks/security/mtls-migration) for Istio services so they can accept both http and mutual TLS traffic when this mode is turned on.
-This can solve the health checking issue.
-Please keep in mind that mutual TLS is not enforced since others can communicate with the service with http traffic.
+As of Istio 1.1, we have several options to solve this issue.

+1. Using probe rewrite to rewrite the liveness/readiness probe such that the probe request will be redirected to the workload directly.
+Please refer to [Probe Rewrite](/help/ops/setup/app-health-check/#probe-rewrite) for more information.

-You can use a separate port for health checks and enable mutual TLS only on the regular service port.
-Refer to [Health Checking of Istio Services](/help/ops/setup/app-health-check/) for more information.
+1. Using a separate port for health checks and enabling mutual TLS only on the regular service port.
+Please refer to [Health Checking of Istio Services](/help/ops/setup/app-health-check/#separate-port) for more information.

-Due to the risk of a new feature, we do not turn on above feature by default.
-The future rollout plan is tracked on [GitHub issue](https://github.com/istio/istio/issues/10357).
+1. Using the [`PERMISSIVE` mode](/docs/tasks/security/mtls-migration) for Istio services so they can accept both HTTP and mutual TLS traffic.
+Please keep in mind that mutual TLS is not enforced since others can communicate with the service with HTTP traffic.

-To mitigate the risk, another workaround is to use a [liveness command](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-a-liveness-command) for health checks, e.g., one can install `curl` in the service pod and `curl` itself within the pod.
+1. Using a [liveness command](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-a-liveness-command) for health checks, e.g., one can install `curl` in the service pod and
+`curl` itself within the pod.

 An example of a readiness probe: